fallow health

 | `--sort <METRIC>` | Sort complexity findings by: `cyclomatic` (default), `cognitive`, `lines`, `severity` |

 | `--explain` | Add metric explanations.
-In human format, explanations are always shown.
+In human format, prints a `Description:` line under each section header.
 In JSON format, adds a `_meta` object with metric descriptions and docs links. |

 | `--summary` | Print a one-line summary of counts at the end of the run.
 In JSON format, adds a `summary` counts object. |